 Figure 1

-Here’s an intro to all of machine learning through a historical tale about one attempt to teach a machine (not a computer!) to play tic-tac-toe.
+Here’s an intro to machine learning through a historical tale about one attempt to teach a machine (not a computer!) to play tic-tac-toe.
 Rodney Brooks, in Machine Learning Explained, introduces Donald Michie’s MENACE, a machine that plays tic-tac-toe using a box of matchboxes.
 Each matchbox contains a number of beads, each representing a possible move.
 The machine plays by randomly selecting a bead from the matchbox corresponding to the current state of the game.
 If it wins, it adds more beads to that matchbox; if it loses, it removes some beads.
 This algorithm is not optimal.
 But it’s an interesting first step.
 Learning to make it optimal is a reinforcement learning (RL) problem.

 1 Theory